Kushan Empire [30 AD-375 AD]: Comprehensive Study Guide for UPSC & PSC Exams

 • Punjab, Kashmir Sindh, and the entire Uttar Pradesh up to Kashi in the east were under his rule

-• The eastern part of his empire was ruled by royal representatives with the title of “Mahakshatrapa” and “Kshatrapa“.
+• The eastern part of his empire was ruled by royal representatives with the titles of “Mahakshatrapa” and “Kshatrapa“.

 • His coins have been found in Bengal and Bihar.